 Disrupt You! by Jay Samit teaches readers how to lead disruptions and how to think like successful entrepreneurs.

-It explains what disruptions are, how you can use them, how you can create them.
+It explains what disruptions are, how you can use them, and how you can create them.
 But, first and foremost, how you can disrupt yourself.

 - Bullet Summary